automl/neps/CONTRIBUTING.md

 bump-my-version bump <major | minor | patch>
 ```

+This will automatically update the version in `pyproject.toml` and `CITATION.cff`, tag the commit and push it to the remote repository.

 ### 3. Update Documentation

 First check if the documentation has any issues via